Stoll Keenon Ogden

-Stoll Keenon Ogden PLLC (SKO) is a law firm with five offices in Kentucky and Indiana.
+Stoll Keenon Ogden PLLC (SKO) is a law firm with six offices in Kentucky and Indiana.
 Founded in 1897, SKO is one of the oldest and largest law firms in the region.

-As of 2022, SKO employs almost 200 attorneys, representing business clients and individuals on local, state, national and international levels.
+As of 2025, SKO employs almost 160 attorneys, representing business clients and individuals on local, state, national and international levels.

 In 2019, SKO was listed on the U.S. News-Best Lawyers® “Best Law Firms” list.
 The firm's attorneys have been recognized by Martindale-Hubbell®, Best Lawyers in America® and Benchmark Litigation.

 History

 Early origins

 Stoll Keenon Ogden traces its founding to 1897 in Lexington, Kentucky, by Yale Law School graduate, Richard Stoll.

 In 1898, Stoll was appointed to the University of Kentucky Board of Trustees.
 He was re-appointed consecutively by seven governors and served on the board for 47 years.
 During his tenure at the university, Stoll was appointed Fayette Circuit Court Judge for the 22nd Judicial District in 1921.
 By 1928, Judge Stoll was elected president of the Circuit Judges of Kentucky, and he served until his resignation from the bench in 1931.